-Keeping this in mind, your reading skills are crucial in a number of ways :
+Keeping this in mind, your reading skills are crucial in several ways :

 Recommendation Letters